 She’s not one of the A-name Motown legends due to extensive label politics.
-Despite a splendid set of singles released and having the Artist & Repertoire Director on her side, she only managed 3 solo chart entries in her time at the label from late 1962 through early 1967.
+Despite a splendid set of singles released and having the Artist & Repertoire Director on her side, she only managed 3 solo chart entries in her time at the label from her beginnings with The Wright Specials in 1961 through early 1967.
 By the time her duet with Marvin Gaye “It Takes Two” was an international hit, she had moved on to MGM records with husband Mickey Stevenson for more direct access to income and more artistic freedom.

 Today I flash back to her royal declaration that got sidelined.
 “A Little More Love” is the epic, grandiose beat ballad of the type that would soon rack up Dusty Springfield a few hits, and was an ample display for Kim Weston’s vocal acting ability.
 Confident, Cocksure and Commanding, its a record that finds delight in dulcet tones as well as damning ones.